Argyresthia pygmaeella: Description

+and a tornal spot shining golden.
+Hindwings grey.

+They fly in a single generation from May to August, depending on location.

 Biology

 Eggs are laid on willows and the larvae overwinter in leaf-buds until April when they bore into a shoot, causing it to droop.
 They can also feed on catkins.
 When full grown in May or June the larvae are 11 mm long with a green body and dark-brown to black head, prothoracic and anal shields.
 Pupation takes place either in the feeding place or on the ground in May or June.